-- Source: ZENworks; Preboot Services and Imaging. - Explanation: If the Primary Server is behind the L4 switch, and the Imaging Satellite and the managed device are outside the L4 switch, you cannot take an image of the managed device from the Imaging Satellite. - Possible Cause: The managed device does not receive the imaging task because the ZENworks Preboot Service (novell-pbserv) on the Imaging Satellite fails to communicate with the Primary Server. - Action: Do the following on the Imaging Satellite: - 1 Open the novell-zenimgweb.conf file that is located on the Imaging Satellite by using a text editor.
+Explanation: If the Primary Server is behind the L4 switch, and the Imaging Satellite and the with the Primary Server.

+Possible Cause: The managed device does not receive the imaging task because the ZENworks

+Preboot Service (novell-pbserv) on the Imaging Satellite fails to communicate

+Action: Do the following on the Imaging Satellite:

+1 Open the novell-zenimgweb.conf file that is located on the Imaging Satellite by using a text editor.

-The file is located in the%ZENworks\Home%\conf\preboot\ directory on a Windows Imaging Satellite, and in the /etc/opt/novell/zenworks/ preboot/ directory on a Linux Imaging Satellite.
+The file is located in the %ZENworks\Home%\conf\preboot\ directory on a Windows Imaging Satellite, and in the /etc/opt/novell/zenworks/preboot/ directory on a Linux Imaging Satellite.